WIAA adds seeding committees for all team sports to decide state bracket

 Monday, the WIAA announced the Representative Assembly, a 53-person body made up mostly of athletic directors across the state, passed 18 amendments to the state’s rule book.

-Among the more interesting changes is a new rule that gives the Executive Board, a 13-person body of athletic directors, principals or school superintendents, the right to add a trial period for a new activity.
+Among the more interesting changes is a new rule that gives the Executive Board, a 13-person body of athletic directors, principals or district superintendents, the right to add a trial period for a new activity.
 That trial period could lead, with enough participation, to it being sanctioned by the WIAA.
 Lacrosse and eSports could become part of the WIAA through this method.

 To see the complete list of amendments, click here.